SumiSastri/react-forms-hub/src/components/docs/formik-docs/formik.md

 1. Hooks inputs to top-level Hoc ```<Formik>```
 2. Name attribute linked to the form state
 3. Renders a JSX input tag with all the React functionality
+4. Renders the HoC wrapped with functionality of handling change, handle blur and the value of the form field via the name attribute
+5. Passes through any additional props you require - like id, placeholder, etc.,
+6. Type of field - text area/ number/ password etc. (as prop used instead of type)

 __ErrorMessage__